locationtech/rasterframes/pyrasterframes/src/main/python/docs/description.md

 # Overview

 RasterFrames provides a DataFrame-centric view over arbitrary EO data, enabling spatiotemporal queries, map algebra raster operations, and compatibility with the ecosystem of Spark ML algorithms.
+It provides APIs in @ref:[Python, SQL, and Scala](languages.md), and can horizontally scale from a laptop to a supercomputer, enabling _global_ analysis with satellite imagery in a wholly new, flexible and convenient way.

 ## Context